ligurio/awesome-ttygames/README.md

 [![asciicast](https://asciinema.org/a/1715.svg)](https://asciinema.org/a/1715)

-snake game
+Snake game.

 See also [Wikipedia](https://en.wikipedia.org/wiki/Snake_(video_game_genre)).

 ### [asm_snake](https://gitlab.com/pmikkelsen/asm_snake)

-asm_snake is a small snake game written in x86 assembly.
-It is a small (less than 512 bytes) 16-bit program which runs in real mode directly from the bootsector of a drive.
+Small snake game written in x86 assembly.
+It runs in real mode directly from the bootsector of a drive.

 See also [Wikipedia](https://en.wikipedia.org/wiki/Snake_(video_game_genre)).